flecoqui/TestPythonAzFunc/Azure/101-function/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template allows you to deploy from Github a REST API  hosted on Azure App Service, Azure Function, Azure Virtual Machine, Azure Container Instance and Azure Kubernetes Service.
-Moreover, the REST API service will be directly deployed from github towards Azure App Service, Azure Function, Azure Virtual Machine and Azure Container Registry.
+This template allows you to deploy from Github a Python REST API hosted on Azure Function.
+Moreover, the REST API service will be directly deployed from github towards Azure Function.

-The REST API (api/values) is actually an JSON echo service, if you send a Json string in the http content, you will receive the same Json string in the http response.
+The REST API (api/HttpTriggerPythonFunction) is actually an JSON echo service with two paramaters (param1, param2), if you send a Json string in the http content, you will receive the same Json string in the http response.
-Below a curl command line to send the request:
+Below a curl command line to send the request.

-          curl -d '{"name":"0123456789"}' -H "Content-Type: application/json"  -X POST   https://<hostname>/api/values
+POST Request:

-Moreover, you can get some information about the performances of this service using another REST API (api/test).
+          curl -d "{\"param1\":\"0123456789\",\"param2\":\"abcdef\"}' -H "Content-Type: application/json"  -X POST   https://<hostname>/api/HttpTriggerPythonFunction

-Below a curl command line to retrieve the performance counters:
+GET Request:

-          curl  -H "Content-Type: application/json"  -X POST   https://<hostname>/api/test
+          curl -H "Content-Type: application/json"  -X GET   https://<hostname>/api/HttpTriggerPythonFunction?param1=0123456789&param2=abcdef